hpc2n/intro-linux/docs/linuxguide.md

 !!!
 Example "Find the instances of the word 'string' in file.txt and count them"

     ```bash
-    grep ’string’ file.txt | wc
+    grep -o -i string file.txt | wc -l
     ```

 !!!
-Example "Find the instances of 'string' in file.txt and output them to file.out"
+Example "Find the lines with instances of 'string' in file.txt and output them to file.out"

     ```bash
-    grep ’string’ file.txt > file.out
+    grep string file.txt > file.out
     ```

 !!!
-Example "Find the instances of 'string' in file.txt and append them to file.out"
+Example "Find the lines with instances of 'string' in file.txt and append them to file.out"

     ```bash
-    grep ’string’ file.txt >> file.out
+    grep string file.txt >> file.out
     ```

 ### Exporting variables